4 Ways to Stop Wine Fermentation [Ultimate Guide]

 The temperature then should be reduced to further inhibit fermentation.
 Below 40°F is ideal for this.

-This will stop the active fermentation but our work isn't yet finished.
+This will stop the active fermentation by stifling the remaining activity, but our work isn't yet finished.

 You might wonder why we don't use this in the first place to kill off the active fermentation and that's a great question!

 It simply doesn't work like that and can only inhibit new fermentations from starting.
 Potassium sorbate is a bit like a contraceptive for wine yeast!

 We must kill off as much yeast as possible with sulfites first.

 This is the method a winery would use and it's very effective.
 However, it's labor and time intensive as well as expensive as you need a wine filter.